Company number: 03256616 |

 A primary school in the UK today reports a pupil believed to be harbouring anti-British sentiments to the police.
 1842, the remnants of the East India Company army retreat from Kabul to British India.
 A woman searches for her lover on the Highway of Death, Iraq, 1991.
 An arms deal negotiated in a war zone hotel changes a young businessman’s life forever.

 “A bouquet of flesh flowers melted into each other

 Face to shoulder

-wipe these tears is the second instalment in our protest cycle: a series of plays denouncing the British State’s dehumanisation, exploitation & murder from colonial times to today.
-It’s the result of interviews with over 90 individuals including survivors of UK-backed wars & torture from Iraq, Afghanistan, Sudan, Syria, Palestine & Guantanámo Bay; ex-service people deployed in Afghanistan, Gaza, Iraq, Somalia & the 1st Gulf War; clinical psychologists specialising in torture & war crimes; surgeons & paramedics working in war-zones & the UK’s leading anti-war, anti-Islamophobia, state crime & colonial studies academics & activists.
+wipe these tears is a theatrical montage journeying across borders and centuries to explore imperial methods of crushing dissent and to celebrate solidarity.
+Told by an ensemble of female performers it is the result of interviews with over 90 individuals including survivors of war & torture from Iraq, Afghanistan, Sudan, Syria, Palestine & Guantanámo Bay; ex-service people deployed in Afghanistan, Gaza, Iraq, Libya, Somalia & the 1st Gulf War; clinical psychologists specialising in torture & war crimes; surgeons & paramedics working in war-zones & the UK’s leading anti-war, anti-Islamophobia, state crime & colonial studies academics & activists.

 It’s female & BME-led, the cast of which will comprise entirely of working class & BME women representing their communities, languages & cultures on stage.